al-brooks/xavier-omar-site-redesign/README.md

 ## Motivation

 I created this website based on my love for music.
-I think it's important for artists to have control over their art and be able to engage their fans on their own terms.
+I think it's important for artists to have control over their art and be able to engage with their fans on their own terms.
 I decided to move forward with designing an artist web page that would serve as a way to connect with true fans who support their music.

 ## Features